This article contains information on the differences between Problem Solving and Decision Making as well as how to improve them.

 Here are a few to consider;

 As funny as it may sound, if it’s not push-ups, weight lifting and the likes, anything outside these is not considered an exercise.
 But do you know that dancing is a very healthy form of exercise?
 Various researches have shown that working out with some tunes has a positive impact on neural processing.
 This means that if you engage in any form of structured dance, doing so may facilitate convergent thinking.
 In other words, it may help you find a single, appropriate answer to a problem.
 A particular author wrote “The combination of music and exercise may stimulate and increase cognitive arousal while helping to organize the cognitive output.”
 Dancing relaxes the nerves.
-Those who engage in this exercise are usually high-spirited and this goes in line with a Russian adage that says “in a healthy body is a healthy spirit. ”This implies that as your body becomes more finely honed, your decision-making skills will drastically improve gradually.
+Those who engage in this exercise are usually high-spirited and this goes in line with a n adage that says “in a healthy body is a healthy spirit. ”This implies that as your body becomes more finely honed, your decision-making skills will drastically improve gradually.

 Participate in Yoga